-Other revenues include the revenues from the Public Relations Solutions and Digital Media Services businesses which were sold in April 2018.
-Prior to the sale date, these revenues were included in our Corporate Solutions business and were primarily transaction-based revenues.
+Other revenues include the revenues from the BWise enterprise governance, risk and compliance software platform, which was sold in March 2019 and revenues from the Public Relations Solutions and Digital Media Services businesses which were sold in April 2018.
+Prior to the sale dates, these revenues were included in our Corporate Solutions business and were both subscription and transaction-based revenues.